What Is Gum Disease?

 Who Should See a Periodontist for Gum Disease Treatment?

 Anyone can receive significant benefits from seeing Drs.
-Setya, Bergman, or Crowley for gum disease treatment.
+Setya, Bergman, or Reshad for gum disease treatment.
 Because of their specialized training, they can often save teeth that would otherwise be lost to gum disease.

 People who are pregnant, have had an organ transplant, are smokers or who have diabetes, Alzheimer’s disease, cancer, heart disease or other similar health issues can especially benefit from the doctors’ skilled diagnosis and treatment.
 These types of gum disease cases tend to be more complicated and require an expert periodontist to effectively treat them.